frnsimoes/frnsimoes.github.io/content/posts/unix-trivia.md

 The legal battles lasted from 1979 to 1993.
 In the meantime:

-Several versions of BSD were released, and Berkeley students successfully removed AT&T code from BSD.
+- Several versions of BSD were released, and Berkeley students successfully removed AT&T code from BSD.
-Richard Stallman began working on GNU in 1983, creating various tools for the operating system.
+- Richard Stallman began working on GNU in 1983, creating various tools for the operating system.
-In 1991, Linus started developing Linux.
+- In 1991, Linus started developing Linux.

-It's very interesting to see how things unfolded during this time and how the movement against a giant company like AT&T was primarily led (with some exceptions) by university students.
+It's very interesting to see how things unfolded during this time and how the movement against a giant company like AT&T was primarily led (with some exceptions) by university students and associates.